 Many users fail to realize that the scan software they're using is saving all of those scans into a database rather than as Windows files.
 What's the problem with that?
 Fast forward a year.
 The user decides to switch to different scan software and discovers, to their horror, that all of their scans are locked in a database and they can't get the scans out.
 Or worse still, the database becomes corrupt and all of their scans are lost.

 There is only one way you should ever save your scans: as regular Windows files in regular Windows folders.
-This is the only way to guarantee yourself full access to your scans in the future.
-FileCenter, for one, always saves your scans as regular Windows files in regular Windows folders.
+Regardless of what version of Windows you use – Windows 7, Windows 8, Windows 10, etc. – this is the only way to guarantee yourself full access to your scans in the future.
+FileCenter DMS, for one, always saves your scans as regular Windows files in regular Windows folders.
 But it also goes a step further: FileCenter gives you an easy file cabinet interface that makes organizing and finding your scans a snap.
 A nice additional benefit – you can put the rest of your files, like Word documents, spreadsheets, and digitil photos there too.

 Our Recommended Canon Scanner Software